Wood Bison Hunt - Disease Surveillance

 and brucellosis persist in free-ranging bison in Wood Buffalo National Park.

-What is the long-term plan for this herd?
+What is the long-term plan for this population?

 - Maintain the population within a range of 400-600 animals and adjust accordingly for community and vehicle conflicts, as well as disease risk issues.

-- Continue an annual hunt over much of the winter as a mechanism to control the size of the herd, reduce human/bison conflict and to provide opportunity for Aboriginal and non-Aboriginal hunters
+- Continue an annual hunt over much of the winter as a mechanism to control the size of the population, reduce human/bison conflict and to provide opportunity for Indigenous and non-Indigenous hunters

-- Continue to monitor the herd for range distribution to the east – limit disease risk with bison from in and around Wood Buffalo National Park.
+- Continue to monitor the population for range distribution to the east – limit disease risk with bison from in and around Wood Buffalo National Park.
 Ensure bison distribution

 does not extend east to the Highway 35 bison-free zone.

-- Continue to monitor (voluntary) for bovine tuberculosis and brucellosis within the herd to maintain disease-free status.
+- Continue to monitor (voluntary) for bovine tuberculosis and brucellosis within the population to maintain disease-free status.

 - Continue to monitor frequency and duration of bison occurrences along roads in fall and winter and the vehicle bison collision rate.